-The conclusions of the Summit are summarized in Williams MA, van der Willigen T, White P, Wood D, Cartwright C, “Improving Health Care Transition and Longitudinal Care for Adolescents and Young Adults with Hydrocephalus: Report from the Hydrocephalus Association Transition Summit,” Journal of Neurosurgery (forthcoming).
+The conclusions of the Summit are summarized in Williams MA, van der Willigen T, White P, Wood D, Cartwright C, “Improving Health Care Transition and Longitudinal Care for Adolescents and Young Adults with Hydrocephalus: Report from the Hydrocephalus Association Transition Summit,” which was published in the prestigious Journal of Neurosurgery.
 This paper also goes into more detail regarding recommendations relevant to neurosurgeons and neurologists and their professional societies.

 Read our blog to learn more about the Transition Summit: Tackling Obstacles to Finding Care for Young Adults with Hydrocephalus: Summary of the 2017 Transition Summit